 - You’ll make friends and learn networking skills which will be useful to you through your entire life.

 - You will be better able to participate in school activities and get into the school culture.

-- College campuses have their own security and it is generally deemed safer to live on campus than off campus.
+- College campuses have their own security and it is generally safer to live on campus than off campus.

 - Various studies show that students who live on campus do better academically (though other studies show that living on campus does not improve academic performance).